Illustration of a skinny guy with bony shoulders building bigger deltoid muscles and broader shoulders.

 How to Fix Bony Shoulders

 Skinny people are often concerned about having bony shoulders.
-Sometimes dates and spouses complain about it, wishing for a more muscular cushion to lean against.
+It’s common for romantic partners to complain about not having a place to rest their heads.
 Our members often write about this when they post their before photos.
-I’ve been there, too.
+I’ve gotten that comment, too.

 Fortunately, bony shoulders have nothing to do with your bones at all.
 It’s just there isn’t enough muscle on top of them.
 If you build bigger shoulder muscles, your shoulders won’t be bony anymore.